cnnn666v2/Roman-Clicker/README.md

 Roman Clicker, made for jokes

 ## To do:
-[ ] Move to URP<br>
+*Main Focus:* Completely recreate the game from the ground up [ ] Move to URP<br>
 [ ] Bug fixes<br>
 [ ] QoL features<br>